Master of Education at a glance

 The graduate studies program in Education is responsible for the preparation of professional educators who may pursue advanced study at the doctoral level and/or advanced professional employment.
 Master's level programs advance students' knowledge to the point of mastery and also prepare students to demonstrate that they are capable of advancing the knowledge of their disciplines.

 The UNBC School of Education is in the midst of the M.Ed.
 Program Renewal that is cohort-based and designed for community service professionals.
 The two programs proposed are Transformative Leadership: People, Place, and Land and Exceptionalities Education.
-The School hopes to implement these programs in July 2023 while maintaining the existing M.Ed. programs in MDL and Special Education until all students complete their programs.
+Implementation of these new programs awaits final degree approval.
+Until they are approved, the existing M.Ed. programs in MDL and Special Education continued to be offered, and will run concurrent to the new programs until all students complete their degrees.

 The purpose of the proposed 30-credit M.Ed. degree is to prepare learners as public intellectuals to lead and inform practice within the context of People, Place and Land – particularly in rural and remote contexts – locally and beyond.
 It is with great honour and respect that we acknowledge our teaching and learning on the traditional land of the Lhedli T’enneh people.
 As allies, we acknowledge them as traditional owners of their territory, language, knowledge, protocols and practices of Duneneh (people), Hoonzoo (a nice place) and Keyoh (land).
 We respect all forms of life, 'En Cha Huna.
 Our students will start and end their program on the land, in ceremony, sharing experiences and learnings as they become public intellectuals.
 We respectfully receive Edie Fredrickson’s gift of the word Ts’uwhut’I – place where we live – to describe the learning themes woven throughout the program.